amacneil/dbmate/README.md

 Dbmate is written in Go, pull requests are welcome.

-Tests are run against a real database using docker-compose.
+Tests are run against a real database using docker compose.
 To build a docker image and run the tests:

 ```sh
 $ make docker-all